 Strategic Advocacy for Public Service Media

-The Master Class will help participants read the challenges and choose the right battles, elaborate plans and roadmaps, lobby with integrity, adapt messages, and anticipate the functioning modes as well as preferences of the institutional and individual actors that should influenced to safeguard the interests of PSM.
+The Master Class will help participants read the challenges and choose the right battles, elaborate plans and roadmaps, lobby with integrity, adapt messages, and anticipate the functioning modes as well as preferences of the institutional and individual actors that should be influenced to safeguard the interests of PSM.

 Who it's for